nadrane/blog/content/_posts/optimizing-elasticsearch-score-how-to-rank-similar-documents/index.md

 It then multiplies the score of every matching result by the `script_score`:

-`params.a / Math.pow(params.b, doc['likes'].value)`
+`_score * Math.log(doc['likes'].value)`

-This particular script score completely ignores Elasticsearch's original score.
-It says that the resulting core will be a function of the `likes` field.
-Specifically, the score will be the log of 2 + the number of `likes` on each matching document.
+This particular script score augments Elasticsearch's calculated score, which is represented by `_score`.
+It multiplies that score by the log of the number of `likes` on each matching document.

 Effectively, script scores allow you to modify the score however you like.